Slow Traveler, and the art of slow travel

 Slow movement

-We have been traveling slowly in recent years on ours Houseboat Travel experienced.
+We have been slow traveling on ours over the last few years Houseboat Travel experienced.
 For a week we take our time to float on the river without a fixed program.
 Suddenly you can hear the birds singing in the bushes along the riverbank.
 We feel the sun on our skin.
 We see the angler patiently waiting for a fish to bite.
 The humming of the bees lulls us into a state of rest, allowing us to experience a relaxation that we no longer know in everyday life.

 In conversation with the lockkeepers, we learn what life is like on the river.
 In a small village café we get the recipe of the quiche, which tastes so good for lunch.
 And the village pastor waved us friendly on our midday stroll through the sleepy village.
 If we feel like it, we'll dock on the shore, take a dip in the river, or spend a few hours with a good book and a glass of wine on the deck of our boat.